Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Request"

-Re-exports all named exports from the "effect/Request" module as "Request".
+Re-exports all named exports from the "effect/Request" module as `Request`.

 **Signature**